 Prior to meeting with your advisor, be sure to do the following to help maximize your appointment time:

 - Review your online degree evaluation.
-For step-by-step assistance in navigating your degree evaluation, watch the Degree Evaluation informational video under Student FAQs.
+For step-by-step assistance in navigating your degree evaluation, watch the Degree Evaluation informational video under Student FAQs or use these instruction guides.

 - Use the class schedule in UNCGenie to check course availability for the upcoming semester.
 Typically, the course schedule becomes available in mid-October and mid-March so that you can begin planning for the next term.